-After having spent some time in the new culture, people begin to resolve some of the conflicts they may have experienced and also begin to regain a sense of appreciation that they might have experienced in the first stage.
-They have learned more about the new culture and are able to have a better understanding of external and internal resources that help in managing demands and conflicts that might arise.
+After having spent some time in the new culture, people begin to resolve some of the above conflicts.
+Learning more about the new culture provides a better understanding of external and internal resources that help manage conflicts that might arise.
 Feelings typical of this stage are a mixture of the first two stages.

 - The Adaptation Stage

-This stage consists of people developing a realistic understanding of the similarities and differences between their home cultures and the new culture, so that they have clearer ideas about what they like and dislike in each.
+This stage consists of people developing a realistic understanding of the similarities and differences between home and the new environment.
 Many people move in the direction of becoming "bicultural" i.e. being able to value and appreciate the aspects of both cultures that they wish retain or include in their lives.
-This stage may be characterized by a sense of confidence, maturity, flexibility and tolerance.
+This stage often brings a sense of confidence, maturity, flexibility and tolerance.

 - Reverse Culture Shock

-This is an often unexpected part of the cultural adaptation process.
-Based on the above stages, people eventually become relatively comfortable with the new culture, and are able to learn and incorporate new attitudes and behavior that allows them to function better in the new culture.
-However, when this person returns to their home culture (especially if they have not been back for a while), they may sometimes find that the changes in themselves as well as in the home culture while they were away may create the need for an entirely new adjustment process which can be similar to the process described above.
-This can be especially confusing if the person is expecting to fit in effortlessly into their home culture and neither the person nor members of the home culture are sensitive to the possibility of reverse culture shock.
+Often, an unexpected part of cultural adaptation.
+Based on the above, people eventually become relatively comfortable with the new culture.
+However, when this person returns to their home, they may find that changes in themselves and at home may create the need for additional adjustment that can be similar to the process described above.
+This can be especially confusing so patience with self and others is recommended.

 Tips for Successful Cultural Adaptation

-- Discuss the educational norms with other students, teaching assistants and professors
+- Discuss educational norms with other students, teaching assistants and professors

-- Keep in close contact with Teaching Assistants and Professors and let them know what your needs are.
+- Use office hours with Teaching Assistants and Professors.
 Ask them for suggestions, ideas and assistance

 - Spend time listening and talking to fellow students and other people from the US

-- Check with others if you are unsure about appropriate behavior, language use etc.
+- Check with others if you are unsure about language or customs.

-- Find people with whom you can share your feelings and experiences
+- Find people to talk about your feelings and experiences

-- Develop a support network of people who understand your experiences
+- Develop a support network of people who understand your experience

 - Stay in contact with friends and family back home